hollyjphilly/RelaTable/README.md

 * click on a reference column to expand and display the connected records

 Bonus:
-* display many to many relationships with on a 'many-to-many' tab which includes a third castings table
+* display many to many relationships on a 'many-to-many' tab which includes a third castings table

 ## Wireframes & file structure
 <img src="https://i.ibb.co/tp4gGDM/SQLJOINs.png" alt="SQLJOINs" border="0">